arsimsusuri/wikipedia-vandalism-analyzer/README.md

 To install Gem dependencies execute:

     $ bundle install

+Since the used ruby-band gem saves its required jar files to a global directory, these jars are not available when packaging the `wikipedia-vandalism-analyzer.jar` which is used to run hadoop jobs.
+Thus, we use a modified version of the gem (see [https://github.com/paulgoetze/ruby-band/tree/develop](https://github.com/paulgoetze/ruby-band/tree/develop)).
+To include the needed jar files, make sure to go to the gems installation directory and run `rake install`.
+This will create a `jars` directory in the gem's `lib/` directory comprising all needed jars.

-Add JRuby options for the Java garbage collector and used memory to prevent OutOfMemory exceptions:
+In case of heap errors, try adding JRuby options for the Java garbage collector and used memory to prevent OutOfMemory exceptions:

     $ export JRUBY_OPTS="-J-XX:+CMSClassUnloadingEnabled -J-XX:+UseConcMarkSweepGC -J-Xmx2048m"